twon6/Blockchain-in-Node-JS/README.md

 	3009 is the host and data is any value

 I created a block on host 3009 and the block will also be displayed on host 3006

+If you are trying to connect 3 or more node you need to connect each node to each other similar to a star topology.